mssanjavickovic/3dst/README.md

 This is a public repository for all code connected to 3D spatial transcriptomics analysis in the rheumatoid arthitis synovium.

-Please cite: Vickovic et al. Multidimensional transcriptomics uncovers spatial dynamics in the rheumatoid arthritis synovium. bioRxiv.
+Please cite: Vickovic et al. Three dimensional transcriptomics uncovers spatial dynamics in the rheumatoid arthritis synovium. bioRxiv.

 # Tech workflow